-iVideo is being transformed by Prodigy from a video camera app into a full social video platform and its relaunch for iPhones and iPads is expected in November, 2015.
-The next release will offer these new social capabilities alongside its split screen interface and additional unique user interface designs for a compelling new video experience.
-An Apple Watch and Apple TV companion app is under construction, and a Google Glass iVideo app is nearing completion, awaiting the launch of Google Glass 2.0.
-An Android version will be created after the next release.
-These platforms are expected to launch in December, 2015 and January, 2016. iVideo will be marketed more aggressively after its next release with a goal of quickly growing its user base before a revenue model is applied to monetize the business.
+iVideo has been transformed by Prodigy from a video camera app into a full social video platform and was relaunched for iPhones and iPads in November, 2015.
+The release offered new social capabilities alongside its split screen interface and additional unique user interface designs for a compelling new video experience.
+An Apple TV companion app was also launched in December, 2015 along with an Apple Watch app launched at the same time.
+Android apps for iVideo are under construction.
+These platforms are expected to launch in 2016. iVideo will be marketed more aggressively in 2016 with a goal of quickly growing its user base before a revenue model is applied to monetize the business.